carpentries/instructor-training/_episodes/02-practice-learning.md

 If our goal is to help novices construct an accurate and useful mental model of a new intellectual domain, this will impact our teaching.
 For example, we principally want to help learners form the right categories and make connections among concepts.
-We *don't* want to overload them with a slew of unrelated facts, as this will be confusing.
+We *do not* want to overload them with a slew of unrelated facts, as this will be confusing.

 An important practical implication of this latter point is the pace at which we teach.